jmenglund/predsim/README.rst

 Running tests
 -------------

-Testing is done with ``pytest``.
-Here is an example on how to run the tests:
+Testing is carried out with `pytest <http://pytest.org>`_.
+Here is an example on how to run the test suite and generating a coverage report:

 .. code-block::